lancenacabuan/Shaliah/README.md

 Scripture repeatedly depicts delegated divine activity.
 Judges save Israel under God’s commission; priests mediate forgiveness; prophets speak divine words; kings execute God’s judgment; apostles forgive or retain sins; and agents bear the sender’s name.
 John 5 explicitly says the Father gives the Son authority to judge and grants the Son to have life in himself.
 Acts 17 says God judges through the man he appointed.
 Matthew 28 says universal authority is given to Jesus.

 Delegation does not make the act unreal.
 If God judges through Jesus, Jesus truly judges.
 The question is whether the exercise of a divine function proves that the agent is ontologically the source of the function.
-The biblical pattern shows that the inference is not automatic.
+The biblical pattern shows that the inference from divine function to ontological identity requires additional argument rather than being self-evident.

 ### 8.4 YHWH Texts Applied to Jesus

 New Testament writers apply to Jesus passages originally referring to YHWH.
 This is among the strongest arguments for divine identity.
 It occurs in contexts of preparing the Lord’s way, calling on the Lord’s name, universal bowing, creator language, and eschatological salvation.

 A representational response appeals to scriptural patterns of name-bearing, royal enthronement, and authorized presence.
 Exodus 23 depicts an angel bearing God’s name; the Davidic king sits on God’s throne; God’s acts can be narrated through agents.
-If the Messiah is God’s final and supreme representative, divine texts may be reapplied to him because God acts and is encountered through him.
+Within a representative model, the application of YHWH texts to the Messiah may be interpreted as the extension of God’s name, authority, and eschatological action to his supreme representative; whether this fully accounts for the density of such applications remains disputed.

 That response is conceptually possible, but it should not be treated as effortless.
 The density and importance of the transfers may indicate more than ordinary agency.
 The debate is cumulative: Trinitarians see inclusion in the divine identity; Unitarians see the maximum extension of biblical representation under the one God.